php-fig/fig-standards/proposed/event-dispatcher.md

 interface TaskProcessorInterface
 {
     /**
-     * Provide all listeners with a task event to process.
+     * Dispatches a Task to all registered listeners.
      *
      * @param TaskInterface $event
      *  The task to process.